 Communication is both verbal and non-verbal.
 Oftentimes non-verbal communication (body language, speech pattern, facial gestures and physical appearance) hits the subconscious mind faster in a subtle, unintentional and unconscious manner.
 According to Princeton psychologists Janine Willis and Alexander Todorov, people respond to faces faster than the formation of rational thought.

 There’s No Second Chance at Making a Great First Impression

-In my previous post I briefly mentioned that our brains run on auto pilot when it pertains to making judgment.
+In my previous post I briefly mentioned that our brains run on auto pilot when it pertains to making judgments.
 This is more apparent when we meet someone for the first time.
 In fact, your first impression leaves a deep imprint on the people you met for the first time.
 On subsequent meetings, it is often used as a yardstick for all future communications.

 Hence, the (lasting) first impression you want to portray will have to be intentional and on purpose.
-You need put your act together real fast.
+You need to put your act together real fast.
 Judgments based on facial appearance play a powerful role in how we treat others, and how we get treated.

 Intentionally create the desired effects of unintentional signals entering the subconscious minds of the people you are about to meet.
-The way you project your body language and physical appearance determines how you will be perceived by every person who meets you.
+The way you project your body language and physical appearance determine how you will be perceived by every person who meets you.

 There’s no second chance when it comes to making a great first impression.